Northumberland, New Hampshire

-Northumberland is a town located in western Coös County, New Hampshire, U.S., north of Lancaster.
+Northumberland is a town located in western Coös County, New Hampshire, United States, north of Lancaster.
 It is part of the Berlin, NH–VT micropolitan statistical area.
 As of the 2020 census, the town population was 2,126, of whom 1,068 lived in the village of Groveton.

 History

 North of the mountain ridge known as Cape Horn, near the Connecticut River, are the remains of Fort Wentworth, built by the New Hampshire Militia in 1755 during the French and Indian War.
 The town was granted as "Stonington" in 1761 to John Hogg and others by Governor Benning Wentworth, and first settled in 1767 by Thomas Burnside and Daniel Spaulding.
 Burnside was a member of Rogers' Rangers.

 The land was regranted by Governor John Wentworth in 1771 as "Northumberland", the name derived from Northumberland in England.
 The town was incorporated November 16, 1779.
-In 1797 the town voted to construct a meeting house, which was completed in 1799.
+In 1797, the town voted to construct a meeting house, which was completed in 1799.
 The structure can still be found alongside U.S. Route 3.

 Groveton is the northern terminus of a railroad track owned by the New Hampshire & Vermont Railroad, where it intersects the St. Lawrence & Atlantic Railroad.
 This was formerly the junction of the Grand Trunk Railway and the Boston, Concord & Montreal Railroad—a major point of access for the northern White Mountains.

 The area was once known for its large corn and potato crop, starch mills, and manufacturing (leather, shoe pegs).
 More recently, the town economy centered on the lumber industry.
 That changed in 2007, however, when the Wausau Paper mill closed, eliminating 300 jobs.